-Runyan’s recent exhibitions include; I Make My BIGGEST MOVES at 333 Midland gallery in Detroit, Finding Out About Feelings at the U245 Gallery in Detroit, and the WC Safe Voices Survivors Art Show at Holding House, Detroit.
-Runyan works as an art teacher in Detroit in various capacities including the Community Arts Partnership, non-profit organization in Detroit, an instructor for the College for Creative Studies continuing studies and education program and as a studio instructor at the Detroit Institute of Arts.
+Runyan’s recent exhibitions include; If You Throw a Toy in Jail, installation at Hatch Art Gallery in Hamtramck and I Make My BIGGEST MOVES at 333 Midland gallery in Detroit.
+Alongside art making, Runyan works as an art teacher in Detroit in various capacities including the Community Arts Partnership, a non-profit organization in Detroit, an instructor for the College for Creative Studies continuing studies and education program, a facilitating artist for Soul Studio: Friendship Circle and as a studio instructor at the Detroit Institute of Arts.